-- Accommodation in twin-share rooms with private facilities in 4-star hotels - Meals as indicated in the tour itinerary where: B=breakfast, L=lunch & D=dinner - Drinks at welcome and farewell meals.
+- Accommodation in twin-share rooms with private facilities in 3-star and 4-star hotels and motels - Meals as indicated in the tour itinerary where: B=breakfast, L=lunch & D=dinner.
+Please note that while breakfast is included daily, in Euroa and Melbourne this will be provided in guest bedrooms rather than served as a buffet. - Drinks at welcome and farewell meals.
 Other meals may not have drinks included. - Transportation by air-conditioned coach - Airport-hotel transfers if travelling on the ASA 'designated' flights - Porterage of one piece of luggage per person at hotels (where available) - Lecture and site-visit program - Entrance fees - Use of audio headsets for site excursions - Tips for the coach driver, local guides and restaurants for included meals